 FAQs:

-1. Can someone with dementia still set up a Power of Attorney?
+1. Can someone with early-stage dementia set up a Power of Attorney in Scotland?

-5. How long does it take to register a POA in Scotland?
+5. How long does it take to register a Power of Attorney in Scotland?